 I am not a health professional.
 I am a fellow mom wanting to share our experiences and raise awareness.
 This post is not meant to take the place of advice from your physician.

-So when I recently heard about LifeVac, I felt compelled to learn more and share with my readers.
+So when I recently heard about LifeVac, I felt compelled to learn more about this choking tool and share with my readers.
+You absolutely need this choking prevention device in your home.

 Choking Prevention Tips